tjmaynes/image-analyzer-app/README.md

 # Image Analyzer App

-> a Cloudflare Pages web app for analyzing images using MobileNet (in-browser) and ChatGPT (Cloudflare Workers)
+> a monorepo for a web app that analyzes images using MobileNet (in-browser) and ChatGPT (Cloudflare Workers)

 ## Requirements